chansonyhu/IPA/README.md

 2. Claims
    - The performance of running CPU time may differ among machines due to the CPU and disk performance.

-3. Supplement statement

-The overall performance gain (2.8x speedup) is higher than that (1.4x speedup) reported in the submission.
-The main reason is that we reimplemented the CFADiff.
-Thanks to the new implemented algorithm, more locations and edges between the two automata are recognized as matched, leading more locations of the current program meet the prerequisite (not a new location) of assertion reuse.